SnappierSoap318/ModPackDownloader/README.md

     2) Download the zip file of the modpack you want and then place it into the folder you created in step 1.

-    3)Open cmd or powershell in adminstrator mode and change the directory to the working folder ie, the folder in step 1.
+    3) Open cmd or powershell in adminstrator mode and change the directory to the working folder ie, the folder in step 1.

     4)  To download the modpack run the following command: ```Python downloader.py <name of zip file of the modpack>```.